Ciaralooney/ohbot-ai/README.md

 When that is complete you need to follow these steps to make a local AI server on your computer
 1. Download [Ollama](https://ollama.com/)
 Open the application and go through the setup mode so it's installed
-2. Open powershell and run the below commands
+2. Open powershell and run the below commands:

 To start the chatbot
 ```